doppiolab/mcman/README.md

     # path to static directory.
     # recommend not to change the value in docker env.
     static_path: /static
-    # path to template directory./
+    # path to template directory.
     # recommend not to change the value in docker env.
     template_path: /templates
     # temp path.